womanonrails/womanonrails.com/_i18n/en/_posts/2020-05-15-casting-ruby-object-into-string.md

 So, my logical part of the brain says: _After method `join` I should get `"[:symbol] string"` and this is not what I have.
 Hmm... why?_.
 I started my research.
 In the beginning, I focused on a difference between the `to_s` method and the `join` method.

-## Join method under the hoot
+## Join method under the hood

-First, what I discovered was that the `join` method doesn't use `to_s` under the hoot.
+First, what I discovered was that the `join` method doesn't use `to_s` under the hood.
 At least this was my first understanding of this problem.
 It uses the `to_str` method.
 Let me show this in the example.
 I will declare a new object and I will check how it behaves in `join`.

 ```ruby
 class RubyStringTest